gibsn/gojsonlex/README.md

 ```

 # Examples
-Please refer to the 'examples' directory for examples of `gojsonlex` usage.
+Please refer to the 'examples' directory for the examples of `gojsonlex` usage.
 Run `make examples` to build all examples.

 ## stdinparser
-`stdinparser` is an example of simple utility that reads JSON from StdIn and dumps tokens to StdOut
+`stdinparser` is a simple utility that reads JSON from StdIn and dumps JSON tokens to StdOut

 # Benchmarks